guardian/frontend/README.md

 ## Local Test Server setup
 You need A Mac or Linux PC (ubuntu).

+Before checking out the repository you may need to [add an SSH key to your GitHub account](https://help.github.com/articles/generating-ssh-keys/).

 ### Automatic

 1. Check out the repository:

     ```